-Do it will debut at Manchester Art Gallery from July 5 – September 22, alongside with all the events taking place at the Manchester International Festival.
+do it on view at Manchester Art Gallery from July 5 – September 22, in conjunction with the Manchester International Festival.

 do it: the compendium, at the Park Avenue Armory, New York.
 The soiree was highlighted by the enactment of do it instructions by Uri Aran and Yoko Ono, a live performance by Burberry Acoustic musician Roo Panes, and DJ set by artist Eddie Peake.
 Photographer: Joe Schildhorn /Billy Farrell Agency